Empowering Women: Sodexo’s Safety Measures for Remote Workforce Lodging

 A History of Bad Behaviour

 On remote sites, personal safety is at the front of women’s minds.
-There is a perception that women are victims of harassment.
+There is a perception that women are victims of harassment and gender-based violence.
 It is not just a perception.

 In camps with a culture of silence and toxic behaviour, harassment can be a regular occurrence.
 Since support services for ensuring personal safety are not readily available, the lack of assistance can result in a lack of reporting.
 Where to go and whom to report to may not always be clear.
 Due to the remoteness of some of these sites, mental ill-health is common, and the lack of support services can exacerbate minor issues.